 It’s important to keep goat hooves regularly trimmed.
 Poorly trimmed hooves cause improper alignment and when it’s wet, overgrown hooves can cause goats to slip or lose balance.
 Additionally in cold weather, dirt and stones can collect and freeze in between the goat’s toes.

 However, trimming goat hooves is an acquired skill and can take a bit of practice to learn.
-The section below describes the equipment needed and the process used to properly trim goat hooves.
+The article below describes the equipment needed and the process used to properly trim goat hooves.

 How To Trim Goat Hooves: